-However in a number of recent EVT analysis, various authors such as Gettinby et al. (2004), Tolikas and Brown (2006) and Nidhin and Chandran (2013), have empirically shown that the extremes of financial returns can adequately be modelled by the generalized logistic distribution(GL) over the GEV distribution.
-Gettinby et al. (2001) studied the distribution of extreme stock market index on both tails and discovered that the GL distribution characterized the extremes better than the GEV and GP for daily, weekly and monthly financial returns as there is persisting evidence of autocorrelation and heteroskedasticty in the financial data.
-This is owing to the fact that the GL distribution has a fatter tail than the other afore- mentioned distributions.
-Nidhin and Chandran (2013) have also in their research proved the theoretical importance of GL distribution in extreme value modelling: a fatter-tailed distribution is better able to fit large extremities that lie in the tail, reducing underestimation error.
+However in a number of recent EVT analysis, various authors have empirically shown that the extremes of financial returns can adequately be modelled by the generalized logistic distribution (GL) over the GEV distribution.
+[13] Studied the distribution of extreme stock market index on both tails and discovered that the GL distribution characterized the extremes better than the GEV and GP for daily, weekly and monthly financial returns as there is persisting evidence of autocorrelation and heteroskedasticty in the financial data.
+This owes to the fact that the GL distribution has a fatter tail than the other aforementioned distributions.
+[11] Have also in their research proved the theoretical importance of GL distribution in extreme value modelling: a fatter-tailed distribution is better able to fit large extremities that lie in the tail, reducing underestimation error.